 Aim for at least 30 minutes of moderate exercise most days of the week.
 This could be something as simple as going for a walk, taking a yoga class, or riding your bike.

 Not only will exercise help you to maintain a healthy weight, but it will also improve your mood, increase energy levels, and reduce stress.
 And as noted previously, stress can lead to poor food choices.
 So, exercise is a great way to prevent that.

 Getting enough sleep is crucial for maintaining a healthy weight, reducing stress levels, and preventing disease.
 Lack of sleep can also push us to unhealthy foods because we’re looking for a quick energy fix.

-To make sure you’re getting enough shut-eye, aim for seven to eight hours per night.
+Aim for seven to eight hours per night to ensure you’re getting enough shut-eye.
 This may mean going to bed a little earlier or cutting back on late-night TV.
 But your body will thank you for it!

 If you have trouble falling asleep, here are a few tips on How To Get A Good Night’s Sleep.

 How to make a healthy eating habit in 30 days for life